Roku Joins Netflix In Halting Report Of Streaming Household Numbers

 “If you just look at the economics of that business, it’s much more economical, and much more profitable when it’s on our platform versus the third-party platform,” Wood stated via The Hollywood Reporter

-According to The Hollywood Reporter, Roku’s CFO Dan Jedda added the company does not plan to increase costs on their original content as they’re variable-based and attached to revenue sharing.
+According to The Hollywood Reporter, Roku’s CFO Dan Jedda added that the company does not plan to increase costs on its original content as it is variable-based and attached to revenue sharing.

 Lauren Myers: Hi, my name is Lauren Myers I am a sophomore journalism major with also a minor in dance.
 I Currently attend Wayne State University in Detroit, Michigan.
 I am a new MDXN intern, and I currently work as a Tv entertainment news intern.